 Secondary Drowning is caused by water getting into the lungs.
 In turn, the lining of the lungs becomes irritated and fluid builds up.
 This is called pulmonary edema.
 Lungs are unable to send oxygen to the bloodstream.
 There are some similarities to dry drowning in this sense because both happen after being out of the water.

 There are a few things to look out for when it comes to dry and secondary drowning.
 A few of the symptoms include:

 - Extreme fatigue

-Enrolling your child in water safety or swim lessons is a great way of preventing drowning situations.
-Also, if you have a pool at home, it’s best to have it safely fenced or covered, insuring young children can’t get in without supervision.
+Enrolling your child in water safety or swim lessons is a great way to prevent drowning situations.
+Also, take precautions if you have a home pool.
+Here are some examples:

 - Installing a pool with a gate lock and alarm